 Now, not only can you save your rainy day fund in Qapital, you can get your paycheck directly deposited into your Qapital bank account so you can spend money on your Qapital debit card.
-Using your own rules and budgets, you can ensure that you keep your spending under control — literally, because you’re using Qapital’s card — and deposit the rest back into your savings.
-And you can take a predetermined amount of that money out every month and deposit it into any number of ETFs, allowing you to take more or less your entire financial life and compress it into one app.
+And you can take a predetermined amount of that money out every month and deposit it into investments, allowing some to compress their entire financial life into one app.

-Robinhood — How Robinhood launched crypto and got a million new users in days
+Robinhood — How it launched crypto and got 1M new users in days

-The 2013 launch of Robinhood was a major internet event, with a waitlist of more than a million people signed up to use the product before it was ever released.
+The 2013 launch of Robinhood was a major internet event, with a waitlist of more than 1M people signed up to use the product before it was ever released.

 The 2018 launch of Robinhood Crypto was no different.

-One factor driving people to Robinhood Crypto — and away from other cryptocurrency products — is the same thing that’s driven millennials to Robinhood’s main stock trading product for years: no fees.
+One factor that drove people to Robinhood Crypto — and away from other cryptocurrency products — was the same thing that’s driven millennials to Robinhood’s main stock trading product for years: no fees.

-In comparison, Coinbase — the most popular cryptocurrency wallet on mobile — charges a graded fee based on the size of your transaction:
+In comparison, Coinbase — the most popular cryptocurrency wallet on mobile at that time — charged a graded fee based on the size of your transaction:

 - $0.99: buying/selling at $10.99 or under